mikejrodd/grapeleaf_dataset/README.md

 # Grape Leaf Esca Disease Dataset

 This dataset is a collection of grape leaf images organized into different directories for training and testing machine learning models to detect the esca disease in grape leaves.
-The dataset was originally sourced from [Kaggle](https://www.kaggle.com/datasets/rm1000/grape-disease-dataset-original) and rearranged into the following structure:
+The dataset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/rm1000/grape-disease-dataset-original) and rearranged into the following structure:

 ```
 |---grapeleaf_images